Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Introduction

 \section{Introduction}

-Variational autoencoders (VAEs) \cite{Kingma2022} have achieved several successes across unsupervised tasks that aim to find good low-dimensional representations of high-dimensional data, ranging from image generation \cite{Child21, Vahdat21} and text analysis \cite{Bowman16, Miao16, Guu18} to clustering \cite{Jiang17} and dimensionality reduction \cite{Akkari22}.
-The success of VAEs relies on integrating variational inference with flexible neural networks to generate new observations from an intrinsic low-dimensional latent structure~\cite{Blei17}.
-However, it has been observed that when training to maximize the evidence lower bound (ELBO) of the data's log-likelihood, the variational posterior of latent variables in VAEs converges to their prior.
+Variational autoencoder (VAE) \citep{Kingma2022} has achieved successes across unsupervised tasks that aim to find good low-dimensional representations of high-dimensional data, ranging from image generation \citep{Child21, Vahdat21} and text analysis \citep{Bowman16, Miao16, Guu18} to clustering \citep{Jiang17} and dimensionality reduction \citep{Akkari22}.
+The success of VAE relies on integrating variational inference with flexible neural networks to generate new observations from an intrinsic low-dimensional latent structure~\citep{Blei17}.
+However, it has been observed that when training to maximize the evidence lower bound (ELBO) of the data's log-likelihood, the variational posterior of the latent variables in VAE converges to their prior.
 This phenomenon is known as the \emph{posterior collapse}.
-When posterior collapse occurs, VAEs can fail to learn a good representation of the data because the latent structure extracts no information from the data for its posterior distribution.
-It is widely claimed in the literature that the causes of the posterior collapse are due to: i) the Kullback–Leibler (KL) divergence regularization factor in ELBO that pushes the variational distribution towards the prior, and ii) the powerful decoder that assigns high probability to the training samples even when posterior collapse occurs. {A plethora of methods have also been proposed to mitigate the effect of the KL term of ELBO training process by modifying the training objective functions~\cite{Bowman16, Huang18, Sonderby16, Higgins16, Razavi19} or by redesigning the network architecture of the decoder to limit its representation capacity~\cite{gulrajani16, Yang17, Semeniuta17, Oord18, Dieng19, Zhao20}}.
-However, the theoretical understanding of posterior collapse has still remained limited due to the complex landscapes of deep neural networks and the complicated training problems with variational approximation. \\
+When posterior collapse occurs, the data does not contribute to the learned posterior distribution of the latent variables, thus limiting the ability of VAE to capture intrinsic representation from the observed data.
+It is widely claimed in the literature that the causes of the posterior collapse are due to: i) the Kullback–Leibler (KL) divergence regularization factor in ELBO that pushes the variational distribution towards the prior, and ii) the powerful decoder that assigns high probability to the training samples even when posterior collapse occurs.
+A plethora of methods have been proposed to mitigate the effect of the KL-regularization term in ELBO training process by modifying the training objective functions~\citep{Bowman16, Huang18, Sonderby16, Higgins16, Razavi19} or by redesigning the network architecture of the decoder to limit its representation capacity~\citep{gulrajani16, Yang17, Semeniuta17, Oord18, Dieng19, Zhao20}.
+However, the theoretical understanding of posterior collapse has still remained limited due to the complex loss landscape of VAE.